 Are you facing difficulties in creating a content strategy plan for your business?
 Starting with content marketing is difficult as it requires a lot of analysis, patience and planning.
-To successfully execute a content strategy plan you need to plan it right, hire skilled copywriters & be consistent with your efforts.
+To successfully execute a content strategy plan, you need to plan it right.
+Hire skilled copywriters & be consistent with your efforts.
 Content marketing takes its time to give ROI.
-Additionally, it requires you to create the right kind of content that aligns with the journey of your ideal buyer.
-But all of this starts with a right content strategy plan that is based on your buyer’s journey.
+Additionally, it requires you to create the right content that aligns with the journey of your ideal buyer.
+But these start with a right content strategy plan that is based on your buyer’s journey.

 But why buyer’s journey?